 So how can you help reps detach from the outcome?
 Here are three helpful tactics:

-2. “Focus on the process & detach from the outcome,” D’Angelo suggests.
-“Each part of the process requires execution on specific initiatives.
+- “Focus on the process & detach from the outcome,” D’Angelo suggests.“Each part of the process requires execution on specific initiatives.
 Achieving the initiatives along the deal cycle creates a series of mini wins that boosts resiliency, as it helps confirm consistency and reduce the anxiety that comes with only focusing on the end outcome (deal close).”

-3. Create a routine that helps you add and offload stress in equal parts within the same day.
+- Create a routine that helps you add and offload stress in equal parts within the same day.
 This one’s a hat tip to Jeff Riseley, the Founder of Sales Health Alliance, who has worked with 6,000 salespeople to help them with their mental health.
-“This prevents stress levels from impacting our mental health and the ability to cope with stressors in sales.
+“This maintains healthy stress levels that support our mental health and ability to cope with stressors in sales.
 To create a routine like this, I recommend bookending your day with a self-care routine which might involve a workout, morning meditation, and cold shower; and then ending [your] day with a self-care shutdown routine which involves a gratitude practice, making a plan for the next day, and taking a walk outside.”

 Ready to increase mental resilience in sales teams?